Wadjet: Appearance

+Similar to her sister, Nekhbet, Wadjet can also be found in the form of a vulture.
+It is less common to find her in this form as her cobra form is more popular in order to represent protection.
+However some reliefs do depict Wadjet in her avian form hovering over the heads of kings and pharaohs.

 Wadjet is occasionally depicted as other animal headed beings or depicted as other animals such as a lion, mongoose, Ichneumonidae.
 Notably the depiction of the mongoose serves as an antithesis to that of the cobra as it is a natural predator.
 While the Icheumon probably serves as a depiction of Wedjat's role in seeing for Horus.
 Many bronze statues of Wadjet are argued to contain Icheumon remains however confirmation on this being forensic or a visual observation is unknown.

+When Wadjet is depicted as a lion, she is usually seated in the bronze statues that represent her.
+She is in a relaxed position with her mouth closed and her arms at her side, which is very different from her other depictions as a snake rearing at enemies.
+An explanation for her depiction as a lion headed goddess may stem from the goddess Sekhmet through association as a powerful or dangerous goddess.
+Some historians are not sure that these bronze statues are of Wadjet, but instead of the goddess Sekhmet.

+At times she was depicted wearing the Red Crown of Lower Egypt.
+Wadjet was depicted many times in her cobra form alongside her Upper Egyptian counterpart Nekhbet, in her vulture form wearing the Red Crown on wall paintings or on the pharaoh's headdress.

 In the relief shown in the gallery, which is on the wall of the Mortuary Temple of Hatshepsut at Luxor, there are two images of Wadjet: one of her as the Uraeus with her head through an ankh and another where she precedes a Horus hawk wearing the pschent, representing the pharaoh whom she protects.